-Trilaciclib is also being tested outside of SCLC.
-In 2017 we initiated a randomized Phase 2 trial of trilaciclib in patients with first/second-/third-line metastatic triple-negative breast cancer (mTNBC) receiving gemcitabine and carboplatin.
+Trilaciclib is also being evaluated in patients with breast cancer.
+In 2017, we initiated a randomized Phase 2 trial of trilaciclib in patients with first-/second-/third-line metastatic triple-negative breast cancer (mTNBC) receiving gemcitabine and carboplatin.
 Enrollment was completed in the second quarter of 2018.
 At the December 2018 San Antonio Breast Cancer Symposium (SABCS), we presented preliminary trilaciclib data demonstrating improvement in progression-free survival (PFS).
+In September 2019, the Company presented updated data demonstrating significant improvement in OS (preliminary).
+Though the trial did not meet the primary myelopreservation endpoints, patients receiving trilaciclib were able to receive ~50% more cycles of chemo, without additional hematological toxicity.
+These data were presented at the ESMO 2019 Congress and were concurrently published in The Lancet Oncology.
+In January 2020, the Company announced that trilaciclib will be included in a new randomized, investigational treatment arm for the ongoing I-SPY 2 TRIALTM for neoadjuvant treatment of locally advanced breast cancer.
+The trial, run by the non-profit Quantum Leap Healthcare Collaborative, is designed to rapidly screen promising experimental treatments and identify those most effective in specific patient subgroups based on molecular characteristics (biomarker signatures).